 Why Eden wins overall

 Eden's combination of PCAB accreditation, transparent pricing, and consistent fulfillment puts it at the top of our list.
-The $80 promotional discount on the first order effectively brings the first month to $116 — lower than Sprout's starting price — making it competitive on price for new patients.
+The $80 promotional discount on the first order brings the first month down to $69 — well below Sprout's starting price — making it the lowest entry price for new patients.
 The 503A pharmacy relationship has held steady through the post-shortage regulatory shifts, and Eden was among the first to transition to semaglutide-plus-B12 formulations that fit the 503A patient-specific framework.

 The platform's clinical intake is thorough without being slow.
 Most patients we've tracked complete the intake in under 15 minutes and hear back from a licensed clinician within 24-48 hours.
 Titration guidance is proactive — prescribers contact patients before the standard 4-week dose escalation rather than waiting for patients to request it.
 See our full Eden review for screenshots and the intake walkthrough.